home-assistant/home-assistant.io/source/help/reporting_issues.markdown

 Provide a summary of your issue and tell us what's wrong.

-There are components and platform which require additional steps (installing third-party tools, compilers, etc.) to get your setup working.
+There are integrations and platform which require additional steps (installing third-party tools, compilers, etc.) to get your setup working.
 Please describe the steps you took and the ones to reproduce the issue if needed.

 ### {% linkable_title Problem-relevant `configuration.yaml` entries %}